jguille2/SA5/firmata/SA5Firmata.md

 SA5Firmata extends:

-  - Tone functions.
-It doesn't use standard arduino commands, to leave free timer2 and implements IR library.
+  - Tone function.
+It doesn't use standard arduino command, to leave free timer2 and implements IR library.
+This is a blocking function.
   - PulseIn function.
   - A pulseOut function (send a microseconds pulse)
   - Ping function to read distance from Ultrasonic sensors.